edoger/zkits-logger/README.md

  - Supports output interceptor to easily hijack and control log output.
  - Provides a log file writer that supports log file rotation by size.

+According to the plan, this library will release 2 versions every year.
+If there are new security issues or PRs, we will release new versions according to the actual situation.

 ![](text.png)

 > Example image uses the ConsoleFormatter and disables the exit and panic functions.